hanspeide/polar-integration-docs/api/v4/index.md

 ## Polar API

-About the API:
+Requirements for using the Polar API:

+* Polar reserves the right to revoke developer accounts if the integration does not meet our standards for appearance or interaction.
+* The presenation of Polar content must include Polar branding.
+* [Contact us](http://polarb.com/contact) and let us know you are interested in using it: we'll talk through the two points above.

+**Caveats**

-* the API was originally written to support our native iOS app and web client, not for third-party developers.
-As such, there are a few items that could be cleaned up.
-Furthermore, as our app evolves, the API may evolve as well
+* The API was originally written to support our native iOS app and web client, not for third-party developers.
+As such, there is much that should be cleaned up in a real developer-facing API.
-* Polar reserves the right to revoke developer accounts if the integration does not meet our standards
-* integrated Polar content must include Polar branding

-If you think using the API is for you, [contact us](http://polarb.com/contact).
+* On that note, huge apologies for the mixture of CamelCasing and under_scores.
+It's a long story.
+But keep an eye out for the exact spellings of the parameters for your endpoint.
+* Keep in mind that as our app evolves, the API may evolve as well.

 ### Production and test accounts